mitanshubhoot/EventManagerApp/README.md

 3.Coordinator  has access to increase volunteer’s working hours for easy monitoring .
 4.Volunteer can keep count of the participants registered .
 5.Volunteer has feature to add participants
 6.Volunteers can mark attendance of participants to keep track of success of event.
+7.Participants can explore more events.

 **Framework :**
 Android Studio